simsisim/CFD-DeepLearning-UNET/README.md

 # CFD-DeepLearning-UNET
-This is a research code (not a production level software), inspired by: O Hennigh, Automated design using neural networks and gradient descent, 2018, arXiv preprint arXiv:1710.10352
+This is a research code (not a production level software) inspired by: O Hennigh, Automated design using neural networks and gradient descent, 2018, arXiv preprint arXiv:1710.10352

 Implementation using TensorFlow 2.2.X, Python 3.x and Juypter Notebook.